SakaethRam/SakaethRam/README.md

 ## What I Do Here

-<> Build & contribute to open-source projects in AI, security, and automation

 <> Prototype GPT-style interfaces with context awareness

 <> Design and optimize MLOps pipelines with CI/CD and model monitoring